 - 1 bay leaf

-- 2 teaspoons Edmond Fallot Honey Balsamic Mustard which you can buy in our online shop
+- 2 teaspoons Honey Balsamic Mustard

-- ½ cup Gruyère cheese, shredded
+- ½ cup shredded Gruyère cheese

-- ¼ cup Parmesan cheese, grated
+- ¼ cup grated Parmesan cheese

 - ½ teaspoon freshly ground white pepper